unitejs/cli/README.md

     unite buildConfiguration --operation=remove --configurationName=prod-debug

 ## Command clientPackage

 Perform operations to add or remove client packages.
-These operations will perform the npm/yarn package operations as well as updating all the neccesary configuration files.
+These operations will perform the npm/yarn package operations as well as updating all the necessary configuration files.

 ### operation add